 Furthermore, on 7 June 2017 China signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ("Multilateral Instrument"), to adopt, where necessary, modifications to the MAP article under its tax treaties with a view to be compliant with the Action 14 Minimum Standard in respect of all the relevant tax treaties.
 With the signing of the Multilateral Instrument, China also submitted its list of notifications and reservations to that instrument.
 In relation to the Action 14 Minimum Standard, China reserved, pursuant to Article 16(5)(a), the right not to apply Article 16(1) of the Multilateral Instrument (concerning the mutual agreement procedure) that modifies existing treaties to allow the submission of a MAP request to the competent authorities of either contracting state.
 This reservation is in line with the requirements of the Action 14 Minimum Standard.

-Where treaties will not be modified by the Multilateral Instrument, China reported that it strives updating them through future bilateral negotiations.
-In this respect, China reported that it will give priority to the jurisdictions that have closer economic ties and more tax disputes with China.
-In this respect, China specified that it has already contacted some of the relevant treaty partners and that for one of these negotiations are being scheduled in 2019.
+China indicated that it expects the ratification process of the Multilateral Instrument to be finalised during 2021.
+In the stage 1 peer review report, it is stated that for those tax treaties that were considered not to be in line with one or more elements of the Action 14 Minimum Standard and that will not be modified by the Multilateral Instrument, China intends to update them through bilateral negotiations to be compliant with the requirements under the Action 14 Minimum Standard, thereby giving priority to the jurisdictions that have closer economic ties and more tax disputes with China.
+In total, six of China's treaties need to be bilaterally modified to meet these requirements.
+For one of these treaties, China already signed a new treaty with a treaty partner that is in line with these requirements.
+For these treaty partners, China reported during stage 1 that it has already contacted some of them and that for one negotiations were being scheduled in 2019.